Espressive/homebrew-libxmlsec1/README.md

 cd ~/bottlelib
 ```

-Run this command to create the bottle and keep the needed artifacts:
+Run this command to create the bottle and keep the necesary artifacts:

 ```bash
 HOMEBREW_NO_INSTALL_CLEANUP=1 brew install --build-bottle espressive/libxmlsec1/libxmlsec1